DECLARATION OF FAITH

 Due to the vast number of U.S. servicemen and women worldwide, the Church of God maintains ministry centers around the world.
 Listed below are the two areas that are involved in our ministry to the military.

-There are more than two dozen Church of God sponsored servicemen's centers operating in twelve countries around the globe.
+There is more than two dozen Church of God sponsored servicemen's centers operating in twelve countries around the globe.
 These centers offer fellowship, counseling and worship opportunities for servicemen and women on the field.

 The Chaplains Commission is vitally active in ministering to military personnel and their families.
 Ordained military Chaplains now serve in the Army, Navy, Air Force, and Coast Guard as well as the National Guard and Reserves.
-More than 100 Church of God ministers are active as military, reserve, institutional, correctional/law enforcement or specialized chaplains.
+More than 100 Church of God ministers is active as military, reserve, institutional, correctional/law enforcement or specialized chaplains.

 Through the Church of God Publishing House and Pathway Press located in Cleveland, Tennessee, individuals can have access to a variety of printed materials including Sunday School literature, music and a variety of inspirational and religious books.
 The Publishing House produces denominational publications, such as the Evangel magazine, and offers an avenue for churches and ministries to obtain resources.